-We've discussed before that BeatChop writes the incoming audio in tightsync with your Reason Sequencer.
+We've discussed before that BeatChop writes the incoming audio in tight-sync with your Reason Sequencer.
 This means that incoming audio can be recorded to the buffer, only during play time.
-If you stop the device, the buffer will stop to record also, and will retain the currently stored audio, which you'd be able to use.
+If you stop the device, the buffer will stop to record also, and will retain the currently stored material, which you'd be able to use.

-This happens because without the sequencer playing, BeatChop does not have a reference of synchronization to understand where inside the buffer should the audio be written.
-Counter wise, when playing your song BeatChop synchronizes to the song position so it knows at which location in the buffer, incoming audio should be placed.
+This happens because without the sequencer playing, BeatChop does not have a reference of synchronization to understand where inside the buffer should any new audio be written.
+On the other hand, when playing your song BeatChop synchronizes to the song position so it knows at which location in the buffer, incoming audio should be placed.

-2.1.3.
+2.1.2.
 Roll Mode (Keeping The Buffer Contents)

 BeatChop's buffer has a "Roll" function, very similar to that of "The Echo" delay unit.
-In BeatChop enabling "Roll" function will simply stop the buffer from recording new audio, thus keeping the old for further use.
+In BeatChop enabling "Roll" function will simply stop the buffer from recording new audio when your song plays, thus keeping any recorded material at that time, for further use.